 It’s what we do with that time that counts.

 It’s not just how we spend our time that impacts us, but how our team spend their time, too.
 When they’re not being as productive as you think they should or could be it’s important to stand back and analyse why.

-That’s one of the things I’ve been doing this week for one of my clients.
-I’ve been working with some newly appointed customer service supervisors, who have been getting too bogged down in the day-to-day reactive tasks (which really should be carried out by their team members) and thus making very little headway on some of the proactive activities they should be working on to drive their customer service forward.
+That’s one of the things I see often when working with inexperienced managers.
+They often get too bogged down in the day-to-day reactive tasks (which really should be carried out by their team members) and thus making very little headway on some of the proactive activities they should be working on to drive things forward.

 I find it’s not unusual for newly appointed managers or supervisors to lack confidence in allocating or delegating tasks, for fear of losing control or in case the team member doesn’t do it as well as they would’ve done.
 Particularly when they have been promoted internally.

 However, when they fail to delegate and trust team members to get on with things this can lead to frustration all round.
 The supervisor has too much to do and ends up with too little time to complete bigger picture and more proactive tasks.
 Their line manager is frustrated because there is little headway on these proactive activities.
 And the team members end up feeling undervalued.

 Of course, this all has a knock-on effect on the customer too.
 Even if they don’t sense the frustration amongst the team, they will undoubtedly end up not receiving the best service possible.

 If your supervisors are struggling to let go and not sure how to delegate here are 7 ideas and points to review with them.